shefalitk/shefalitk.github.io/_pages/about.md

 Welcome 👋!
 You have wandered into my personal website.
 Here, you will find the latest and greatest news on moi.
 My name is Georgios Chochlakis.
 I have a M.Eng in Electrical ⚡ & Computer 🖥️ Engineering from National Technical University of Athens (NTUA).
 My major was in Computer Science [Computer Software (L), Computer Systems (Y) and Signals, Control & Robotics (S) flows].
 I did research on Deep Learning algorithms as part of my undergraduate diploma [thesis](http://artemis.cslab.ece.ntua.gr:8080/jspui/handle/123456789/17793), where I examined generative models in a [Zero-shot Learning](https://en.wikipedia.org/wiki/Zero-shot_learning) setting.

-Broadly, I am interested in Computer Vision 👀, Generative modeling 🖼️, Reinforcement Learning 🤯, Conversational AI 🗣️, and their applications in Embodied AI and Robotics 🦿.
-I am also interested in mathematically principled Machine Learning 🔍 (Learning theory, optimization, etc).
+Broadly, I am interested in mathematically principled Machine Learning 🔍 (Learning theory, optimization, etc), and modules and techniques that seamlessly generalize to other systems or domains.
+Under theses restrictions, I am also interested in Computer Vision 👀, Generative modeling 🖼️, Reinforcement Learning 🤯, Conversational AI 🗣️, and their applications in Embodied AI and Robotics 🦿.

 Currently, I am a ML engineer at [Behavioral Signal Technologies](https://behavioralsignals.com/), working on Speech Diarization in telephone calls.